 The only data type used in the constraint description language is text.
-Any reference to a signal parameter returns a text.
+Any reference to a signal parameter returns its value as text.
 The same is true for function calls.
 Conditions are also evaluated on a textual basis.

-Despite its simplicity, the language has proven to be sufficiently powerful.
+Despite its simplicity, the description language has proven to be sufficiently powerful.
 Nevertheless, it can be easily extended by additional built-in functions.

+Currently, all signals are uniformly mapped either onto ASP or PDU constraints.
+The constraint description language could also be easily extended to determine this mapping for each signal individually.
 One restriction of the current implementation is that AUTOLINK can only refer to top-level signal parameters, i. e. it is not possible to address nested parameters.
 We plan to remove this limitation in a future release.